FlatFilers/demo-agent/src/documents/headlessDocument.md

 ## Further documentation

-Read more about configuring a completely automated data import experience [here](https://flatfile.com/docs/guides/use-cases/headless).
+Read more about configuring a completely automated data import experience <a href="https://flatfile.com/docs/guides/use-cases/headless" target="_blank">here</a>.
 ## Learn more about Flatfile by trying our [other demos](https://platform.flatfile.com/getting-started)